nus-sps/workshops-R/x_possibilites/Darren_test.md

 # Loading in iris dataset

+For the purposes of this tutorial, we are going to be using the _Iris_ flower dataset introduced by Ronald Fisher in his 1936 paper _The use of multiple measurementsi n taxonomic problems_.

-We can try loading in the built-in dataset called "iris" in R. Like so:
+We can try loading in this built-in dataset in R. Like so:

 ```R
 data("iris")